 - Eccentric reducers.

-As shown in Fig. 1.
-In this type of reducers area reduction is concentric and center line of the pipe on bigger end and smaller end remains same.
+As shown in Fig. 1, In concentric reducers the area reduction is concentric and the centerline of the pipe on a bigger end and smaller end remains the same.
 These styles are normally used for vertical lines.
 So in concentric reducers, the pipe axis remains the same.
 Reducers are reversible and can be used in any direction.

-As shown in Fig. 2, in this style of reducer there is an offset in between the center lines of bigger end and center line of smaller end.
-This offset or eccentricity will maintain a flat side either on top or on bottom side.
+As shown in Fig. 2, in eccentric reducer there is an offset in between the center lines of the bigger end and the centerline of smaller end.
+This offset or eccentricity will maintain a flat side either on top or on the bottom side.

 This offset or eccentricity can easily be found out by the following equation: